 In some instances your entry may include confidential and commercially sensitive information.
 Our judges abide by non-disclosure agreements to retain confidentiality.
 We also recommend you clearly state in your entry what information cannot be used publicly, without your consent, when promoting your submission before and during the Awards.

 In addition to your contact details, you will be asked to complete just six sections for your entry.
 Below are the main questions included in this year’s application form:

-6. Write a plain English summary of your entry for tce magazine and Awards Show Guide (maximum 100 words)
+- Write a plain English summary of your entry for Awards Show Guide (maximum 100 words)

 Your entry should be accompanied with your official corporate logo.
-This will be used if your entry is shortlisted (online, printed materials and at the Awards ceremonies).
-In addition at least one image should be sent to illustrate your entry.
+This will be used if your entry makes the final stages (online, printed materials and at the Awards ceremonies).

 Do's and Don'ts